-- Once donned, the aviation RS shall always "burp" the dry suit.
+Once donned, the aviation RS shall always "burp" the dry suit.
 This procedure shall be repeated again just prior to deployment.
 Failure to "burp" the dry suit prior to deploying by 10/10 or 15/0 will most likely cause the dry suit to tear upon contact/immersion in the water.
-"Burping" is accomplished by squatting at the knees, fully bent forward at the waist, while holding the neck seal open, driving as much of the air out of the dry suit as possible. - Dry suits themselves do not provide adequate hypothermia protection.
-Appropriate insulating liners/undergarments outlined in Figure 5-6 shall be worn beneath the dry suit to provide hypothermia protection.
+"Burping" is accomplished by squatting at the knees, fully bent forward at the waist, while holding the neck seal open, driving as much of the air out of the dry suit as possible.

+Dry suits themselves do not provide adequate hypothermia protection.
+Use of head, hand and foot protection in addition to appropriate insulating liners/undergarments outlined in Figure 5-7 shall be worn beneath the dry suit to provide hypothermia protection.